Mayaar-Irshad/my-nosql-injection-project/README.md

 4. Start the development server:
     ```
-      npm start
+      npm run start
     ```

 ---
-- To run backend server, follow these steps:
+- To run the Backend server, follow these steps:

 ### Backend